How to Troubleshoot Shopify Store Issue

 - Brainstorm with your team: This preparation will require not much resources or power other than yourself.
 Some of the finest ideas or e-commerce business choices may emerge simply after you relax and do some thinking.
 Allowing yourself to think will help you in generating problem-solving methods.
 If you don’t have a team, you can speak to yourself and develop strategies that can help with the problem such as providing alternate stores to customers.
 It might be beneficial to think with your mind when you are not distracted by an electronic device.

-- If as a store owner you are concerned about income losses due to downtime of your Shopify store, it is best to utilize this opportunity to enhance the business model.
-So you can afford to lose a few orders here and there when there’s a technical problem on the store from the end of Shopify.
+- If as a store owner, you are concerned about income losses due to downtime of your Shopify store, it is best to utilize this opportunity to enhance the business model.
+So you can afford to lose a few orders here and there when there’s a technical problem in the store from the end of Shopify.
 Your business objective should always be to create an e-commerce business that will not suffer greatly if your store goes offline infrequently.

 - You can perform tasks during the outage that require no use of the Shopify store such as developing marketing strategies and making the best business decision.